 And that is by consuming exogenous ketones.
-I didn’t know about them until recently but they have literally changed the whole ketogenic lifestyle for my clients and I.
+I didn’t know about them until recently but they have literally changed the whole ketogenic lifestyle for me and my clients.

 There is no doubt in my mind that you can get into ketosis quickly by following the tips above, but it does require a lot of effort.

 If you are looking to speed up the process, I suggest you give exogenous ketones a shot.